What are Paraprobiotics?

-You may already know that postbiotics (also known as metabolites) are “waste products” or byproducts of secreted live bacteria in the gut.
-In the classical definition of probiotics we can conclude that they are live microorganisms and in theory, have a positive health impact on their host (us humans) if ingested in large amounts.
-Knowledge on the types of paraprobiotics and postbiotics is so far still limited.
-The paraprobiotics mechanisms of action and postbiotics in the same context, remains to be fully discovered.
+You may already know that postbiotics (also known as metabolites) are “waste products” or byproducts secreted by live bacteria in the gut.
+In the classical definition of probiotics we can conclude that they are live microorganisms and, in theory, have a positive health impact on their host (we humans) if ingested in large amounts.
+Knowledge of the types of paraprobiotics and postbiotics is so far still limited.
+Similarly, the paraprobiotics and postbiotics mechanisms of action remain to be fully discovered.

 So where do paraprobiotics play a role?

-Probiotics have been observed to exhibit several health benefits by modulating gut microbiome; however, they are severely dulled in comparison to their potential because of their flawed design.
-Most probiotics never make it to the intended site of action within the colon.
-As such, a massive shift in focus is taking place this very moment from viable probiotic bacteria towards non-viable paraprobiotics or probiotics derived biomolecules aka postbiotics.
+Probiotics have been found to exhibit several health benefits by modulating gut microbiome; however, they are severely restricted in their potential because of their flawed design.
+Most probiotics never reach the intended site of action within the colon.
+As such, a massive shift in focus is taking place this very moment from viable (living) probiotic bacteria towards non-viable (nonliving) paraprobiotics and probiotics-derived biomolecules, aka postbiotics.

 Lactobacillus, paraprobiotics, and postbiotics studies

 Paraprobiotics and postbiotics are both obtained from biochemical isolation techniques where the method of isolating these “compounds” influences their health benefits.
-Meaning, paraprobiotics and postbiotics are influenced by their isolation methods (1)
+In other words, their health benefits vary depending upon their isolation methods (1)

-Recent studies observed that most of the paraprobiotics are located in the bacterial cell-envelope and consist of molecules such as peptidoglycans, surface proteins, cell wall polysaccharides.
-Postbiotics on the other hand, include secreted proteins and peptides, bacteriocins, organic acid and some other molecules and bacterial debris.
+Recent studies observed that most of the paraprobiotics are located in the bacterial cell envelope and consist of molecules such as peptidoglycans, surface proteins, and cell wall polysaccharides.
+Postbiotics, on the other hand, include secreted proteins and peptides, bacteriocins, organic acid, and some other molecules and bacterial debris.
 (2)

 Postbiotics and paraprobiotics behave positively in some cases

-Both paraprobiotics and postbiotics play a role in a wide range of positive effects on the host such as immunomodulatory, anti-tumor, barrier-preservation, and antimicrobial properties.(3) Different species of Lactobacillus have different types of postbiotics and it appears now, paraprobiotics as well.
+Both paraprobiotics and postbiotics play a significant role in a wide range of positive effects on the host, such as immunomodulatory, anti-tumor, barrier-preservation, and antimicrobial properties.(3) Different species of Lactobacillus excrete different types of postbiotics, and as it appears now, paraprobiotics, as well.